 Inflammatory and other diseases of prostate ICD11 code: GA91.Z

-Parenteral > General injections > unspecified: 250 mg in vial powder for injection (as sodium salt)
+Parenteral > General injections > unspecified: 250 mg per mL in 2 mL vial (as sulfate)

 EML status history